cloudevents/spec/cesql/spec.md

 Each CloudEvent context attribute and extension MUST be addressable from an expression using its identifier, as defined by the spec.
 For example, using `id` in an expression will address the CloudEvent [id attribute][ce-id-attribute].

-Unless otherwise specified, every attribute and extension MUST be represented by the _String_ type as its initial type.
+If the value of the attribute or extension is not one of the primitive CESQL types, it MUST be represented by the _String_ type.
-Through implicit type casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.

-When addressing an attribute not included in the input event, the subexpression referencing the missing attribute MUST evaluate to `false`.
+When addressing an attribute not included in the input event, the subexpression referencing the missing attribute MUST evaluate to the zero value for the return type of the subexpression, along with a _MissingAttributeError_.
-For example, `true AND (missingAttribute = "")` would evaluate to `false` as the subexpression `missingAttribute = ""` would be false.
+For example, `true AND (missingAttribute = "")` would evaluate to `false, (missingAttributeError)` as the subexpression `missingAttribute = ""` would be false, given that the return type for the `=` operator is _Boolean_.
+However, the expression `missingattribute * 5` would evaluate to `0, (missingAttributeError)` because the return type for the `*` operator is _Integer_.
+Note that this does not mean that the _value_ of the missing attribute is set to be the zero value for the type of the missing attribute.
+Rather, the subexpression with the missingAttribute returns the zero value of the return type of the subexpression.
+As an example, `1 / missingAttribute` does not raise a _MathError_ due to the division by zero, instead it returns `0, (missingAttributeError)` as that is the zero value for the return type of the subexpression.
+In cases where the return type of the subexpression cannot be determined by the CESQL engine, the CESQL engine MUST assume a return type of _Boolean_.
+In such cases, the return value would therefore be `false, (missingAttributeError)`.

 ### 3.3.
 Errors